How you can help

 There are a variety of ways in which you can get involved.
 Our main and most popular volunteering opportunities are;

-• Invasive plant control;
+• Invasive plant control:

 • Spraying Giant hogweed or Japanese knotweed with herbicide